-- acts recklessly or with intentional dishonesty and fails to fulfil his or her duties to the corporation; or
+- acting recklessly or with intentional dishonesty and failing to fulfil your duties to the corporation

-- uses their position or information dishonestly (or recklessly) with the intention to gain an advantage for themselves or someone else or to cause a detriment to the corporation.
+- using your position or information dishonestly (or recklessly) with the intention to gain an advantage for yourself or someone else or to cause a detriment to the corporation

 - banning orders preventing the office holder from managing other companies.

 You need a dedicated, experienced lawyer on your side.
 That’s us.